holygraves/terraform-example-foundation/3-networks/modules/partner_interconnect/README.md

 ## Prerequisites

 1. Provisioning of four [VLAN attachments](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/partner-overview) in the Hub project in the specified environment.
-That would be the `prj-c-{base|restricted}-net-hub` under the folder `fldr-common` in case of Hub and Spoke architecture.
+That would be the `prj-c-{base|restricted}-net-hub` under the folder `fdr-common` in case of Hub and Spoke architecture.

 Without Hub and Spoke enabled VLAN attachments will be created in `prj-{p|n|d}-shared-{base|restricted}` under corresponding environment's folder.